Clean Ports Program

 Progress:

-- Inventory data collection continued and is focused on calendar years 2024 and 2025.
+• Inventory data collection commenced and is focused on calendar years 2024 and 2025.

-- As part of our on-going data collection efforts, outreach to Port Houston tenants has been initiated.
+• As part of our data collection efforts, outreach to Port Houston tenants was initiated.

 Planned Stakeholder Engagement: